Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 AsicBoost is **turned on by default**.
 This setting can be changed in:

-- web interace Services > CGMiner menu
+- web interface Services > CGMiner menu
 - config file ```/etc/cgminer.conf``` by altering the ```multi-version``` value to `1` (disabled) or `4` (enabled)

 ### DragonMint T1

 AsicBoost is **turned on by default** and **cannot be turned off**.
 The device is incapable of mining efficiently without AsicBoost.

-## Migrating from braiins OS to factory firmware
+## Migrating from Braiins OS to factory firmware

 Restoring the original factory firmware requires issuing the command below.
 Please, note that the previously created backup needs to be available.